Physics and Astronomy

 An introduction to the physics of sound, specifically relating to the production and perception of music.
 Topics include simple vibrating systems; waves and wave propagation; resonance; understanding intervals, scales, and tuning; sound intensity and measurement; sound spectra; how various musical instruments and the human voice work.
 Students expected to have some familiarity with basic musical concepts such as scales and intervals.
 Students with musical experience who have not taken the music placement test, nor registered for any music ensemble or lesson as listed in the prerequisites, may e-mail ktopp@bowdoin.edu with a quick description of their musical background.
 Not open to students who have credit for or are concurrently taking any physics course numbered 1100 or higher.

 How much can we do to reduce the disruptions of the Earth’s physical, ecological, and social systems caused by global climate change?
 How much climate change itself can we avoid?
 A lot depends on the physical processes that govern the extraction, transmission, storage, and use of available energy.
 Introduces the physics of solar, wind, nuclear, and hydroelectric power and discusses the physical constraints on their efficiency, productivity, and safety.
 Reviews current technology and quantitatively analyzes the effectiveness of different strategies to reduce greenhouse gas emissions.
 Not open to students with credit for Physics 1140.
+This course originates in Physics and Astronomy and is crosslisted with: Environmental Studies.
 (Same as: ENVS 1083)

 Climate science.
 Quantum Physics.
 Bioengineering.
 Rocket science.
 Who can understand it?
 Anyone with high school mathematics (geometry and algebra) can start.
 Getting started in physics requires an ability to mathematically describe real world objects and experiences.
 Prepares students for additional work in physical science and engineering by focused practice in quantitative description, interpretation, and calculation.
 Includes hands-on measurements, some introductory computer programming, and many questions about the physics all around us.
 Registration for this course is by placement only.
 To ensure proper placement, students must have taken the physics placement examination prior to registering for Physics 1093.
+This course originates in Physics and Astronomy and is crosslisted with: Chemistry.
 (Same as: CHEM 1093)

 An introduction to the conservation laws, forces, and interactions that govern the dynamics of particles and systems.
 Shows how a small set of fundamental principles and interactions allow us to model a wide variety of physical situations, using both classical and modern concepts.
 A prime goal of the course is to have the participants learn to actively connect the concepts with the modeling process.
 Three hours of laboratory work per week.
 To ensure proper placement, students are expected to have taken the physics placement examination prior to registering for Physics 1130.